Melodi3D/CVToolkit/README.md

 </p>

 # CVToolkit
-CVToolKit is a Maya tool designed to expedite the creation of custom CV-based controls and modeling landmarks.
+CVToolKit is a Maya tool designed to assist in the creation of custom CV-based controls and modeling landmarks.
 This is an expanded version of my original landmarkTool project.

  [Watch the Full Tool Showcase on Vimeo](https://vimeo.com/1228323327)